 Framework for Biodiversity Assessment

-The policy is underpinned by the Framework for Biodiversity Assessment (FBA), PDF 1.27MB.
-The FBA sets out the process for:
+The policy is underpinned by the Framework for Biodiversity Assessment (FBA) (PDF 1.27MB) which sets out the process for:

 - assessing biodiversity impacts on a proposed development site